bediger4000/probability-club/README.md

 Looks like Alice could play either game, and on average pay a $42 membership fee.

+## Interview Analysis

+I'm not sure this merits a "Hard" rating.
+The only thing that's weird is keeping track of whether the last roll was a 5 or not.
+I'd give it a "Medium" maybe.

+This seems like a problem statement that invites the candidate to ask questions.
+It's possible that the interviewer wanted to elicit the candidate's thought processes, which would be revealed in questions to the interviewer, rather than seeing actual coding.

+I think the candidate should ask questions.
+Just assuming probably gets you nowhere with interviewers that ask this question.

 ## Probability Distribution

 ![probability distribution](500.png)